Understanding Criteria for EB-1A Visa Category

 1. Read the RFE Carefully: Take the time to thoroughly read and understand the RFE.
 Identify exactly what information or documentation USCIS is requesting, and ensure you address each point in your response.

-2. Provide Clear Evidence: When responding, supply the requested documents and provide clear explanations for how they relate to the criteria for extraordinary ability.
+2. Provide Documentary Evidence and Extensive Documentation: When responding, supply the requested documentary evidence and extensive documentation that clearly supports your claims.
+Include evidence demonstrating your extraordinary ability, such as official records, awards, publications, or other verifiable proof.
 Organize your response logically and include a cover letter summarizing the additional evidence.

 3. Submit Timely: Pay attention to the deadlines provided in the RFE.
 Ensure that you respond within the specified time frame to avoid delays or potential denial of your application.